tomislav-varga/tomislav-varga/README.md

 <h1 align="center">Hi there, I'm Tomi 👋</h1>

 <p align="center">
-  👨‍💻 IT Support Specialist turned aspiring DevOps Engineer | Kubernetes & Cloud Enthusiast | IT support veteran
+  👨‍💻 IT Support Specialist | Hobby Programmer
 </p>

 ---

 ## 💡 About Me

-I’m an aspiring **Junior DevOps Engineer** with a strong foundation in IT support and full-stack web development.

-- 🎓 Earlier this year, I completed an **online coding bootcamp**, where I built web applications using **React, Node.js, MongoDB and Express**.
-- 🛠 I recently started an **internship at Kubecraft**, where I’m gaining hands-on experience with **Kubernetes, Linux, and cloud-native technologies** — all while continuing to work full-time in IT.
-- 💼 With **3+ years in IT support**, I bring proven problem-solving skills, the ability to communicate clearly with both technical and non-technical users, and experience troubleshooting under pressure.

-I'm now looking for an **entry-level position** where I can contribute, learn, and grow as part of a passionate software engineering team.
+Hi!
+I work in IT support, where I help people solve everyday tech issues and keep their systems running smoothly.

+🧑‍💻 In my free time, I love exploring programming and learning how things work behind the scenes.
+⚙️ I’m especially interested in Linux, automation, and DevOps tools — not as a career path, but because I genuinely enjoy tinkering and learning new technologies.
+💬 I also like to spend a lot of time in the terminal

 ---